melatonein5/Advent-of-Code-2025/README.md

 The first character will always be the direction of the rotation (`R` or `L`).
 I am storing this as a boolean, with `R` being represented by `true` and `L`  being representing by `false` (in fact, anything that isn't an `R` is represented by `false`, which leads to behaviour where `☭345` is a left turn by 345, and I supposed it is appropriate that a hammer and sickle glyph results in a rotation to the left).

 A boolean takes up a single byte of memory.
-This is as memory efficient as storing `R` or `L`, which also can be represent as a single byte, being represented by `0x52` and `0x4C` respectively.
+This is as memory efficient as storing `R` or `L`, which also can be represented as a single byte, being represented by `0x52` and `0x4C` respectively.
 Using a boolean means I can have more elegant code for statements logical comparators.
 See below for an example:
 ```go
 // Storing R and L as bytes (BAD!!!)
 if rotation.Direction == 'R' {